YEEthanCC/AgentBuilder-EN/Knowledge_Base/Sync_Data _from_Website.md

 ![configure_firecrawl_1](/Knowledge_Base/images/configure_firecrawl_1.png)

-Log in to the [Firecrawl website](https://www.firecrawl.dev/) to complete registration, get your API Key, and then enter and save it in Dify.
+Log in to the [Firecrawl website](https://www.firecrawl.dev/) to complete registration, get your API Key, and then enter and save it in AgentBuilder.

 ![configure_firecrawl_2](/Knowledge_Base/images/configure_firecrawl_2.png)